 Her eyes scanned back and forth across the dials, but the information did not come together.
 There was no way to make sense of the dials.
 In this steel tube with no windows, perhaps for the first time ever, she felt blind.

-“Hemi… what the fuck is going on…?”
+“Hemi . . . what the fuck is going on . . .?”

-“I do not know… we are within normal tolerances… though…” He reached past Gregory and turned the rudder.
+“I do not know . . . we are within normal tolerances . . . though . . .”
+He reached past Gregory and turned the rudder.
 The boat came along, slowly.
 “Sluggish?”

 “I need to go look my girl over.
 Let me know on the PA if something happens.”

 Hemi nodded and Captain Percy slipped down the ladder to the deck below.
 She stepped to the front of the navigation and sonar compartment and climbed down a steel ladder to the middle deck of the boat.
 This was crew quarters.
-The Prospect’s third deck-crew member, Owen Smalls, was off watch and snoring in his rack behind one of the moth-eaten old bed curtains.
+The Prospect’s third deck-crew member, Owen Smalls, was off watch and snoring in his rack behind one of the motheaten old bed curtains.
 She continued through a hatch at the rear end of crew quarters and down another steel ladder to the lowest of the three main decks.
 If there were something physically wrong with her boat, this deck was the most likely place to figure out what it was.

 She flipped on the lights.
 There was no red night lighting rigged down here, it was just bare white bulbs behind protective steel cages.
 The lights stretched off in a line on the ceiling, forward and aft of her.
 This particular lower-deck compartment was entirely full of batteries, strung together with a web of black cables as thick as her finger.
 The cables were grouped together with wire ties and slung along the racks in heavy bundles.
 The batteries were bolted with rusting steel straps to row upon row of steel shelves.

-The deck was steel grating.
 She got to her knees.
-The steel grating pushed through the knees of her brown leather overalls that cracked at the joints.
-She put her fingers through the grating and lifted it up and put it aside.
+The steel grating of the deck pushed through the knees of her brown leather overalls, which cracked at the joints.
+She put her fingers through the grating, lifted it up, and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
-She replaced the grate and went on to the next compartment forward.
+She replaced the grate and went forward to the next compartment.

-More batteries here, though fewer.
-They lined the walls, but not as deeply as the previous compartment because there were trim tanks on either side inside the pressure hull here.
+More batteries here, though not as many as in the previous compartment.
+They lined the walls, but not as deeply, because there were trim tanks on either side within the pressure hull.
 She checked below the grating again, but here too everything had the normal amount of greasy dryness.
-She passed forward from that compartment through a hatch into the main cargo hold.
+She passed forward through a hatch into the main cargo hold.

 The main cargo hold was one giant void occupying most of the front half of the boat.
 More than thirty meters long, and almost ten meters wide.
 The air was still and stale.
 It smelled of rust and petroleum, grease and oils.
 The overhead bare bulbs had a harsh jaundiced yellow color.
-The hold was mostly empty—they had been coming from their last cargo drop-off and were heading towards the depots in the north with the intention of getting another shipping run job.
-A few wooden crates, stippled green and black with mold, were stacked up along the sides.
-In another nook was stashed a couple of welding rigs wrapped with chain and some bins of scrap metal piled up against a greasy grill used for cooking on deck.
-It had always bothered Captain Percy that they could not find a more considered place to stash these sundries than the cargo hold.
+The hold was mostly empty—they had been coming from their last cargo drop-off and were heading toward the depots in the north in hopes of another shipping run job.
+A few wooden crates, stippled green and black with mold, were stacked along the sides.
+In another nook were stashed a couple of welding rigs wrapped with chain and some bins of scrap metal piled up against a greasy grill used for cooking on deck.
+It had always bothered Captain Percy that they could not find a more considered place to stash these sundries.